ioBroker/ioBroker.example/README.md

 - Serial Speed usually 57600 Baud

 ##Configuration:
-to be done in io-package.json
+to be done in admin
+* deinition of the USB port
+* setting the baudrate
 - define sensor address
+- define the type of sensor (as of now emonTH, emonWater, LaCrosseTH29)
 - define the room
-- define the type of sensor

 ##TODO:
-other sensor types
+* other sensor types
+* put the sensor code in separate file

 ##Changelog:
+###0.0.2 ongoing
+* definition of sensors via admin

 ###0.0.1
 working with 3 sensors